Rawpixel - Fotolia

 A recent IHS Markit survey of 292 North America-based network professionals explored the changing needs for enterprise edge connectivity and the transformation of enterprise IT architectures.
 The survey looked at WAN and software-defined WAN (SD-WAN) differences at the network edge, reasons for traffic and bandwidth growth, and the increased adoption of cloud network architectures.

-The survey also dipped into best practices companies use for improving enterprise edge connectivity as networking technologies evolve -- and technologies that can advance these new requirements.
+The survey also dipped into best practices companies use for improving enterprise edge connectivity as networking technologies evolve -- and technologies that can advance these requirements.
 For example, an SD-WAN and multi-cloud partnership can lead to improved efficiency and visibility at the edge.

 IHS found certain functions for application centralization that require low latency will move to the network edge on shared compute platforms, such as universal customer premises equipment.
 Mobility sparked the flow of more centralized applications, as business demographics changed with an increased number of remote employees.